anuragvasan/MiniCrm/readme.md

 - Server-side validation errors are not properly styled with the Bootstrap 4 UI classes.
 Consider this approach: https://stackoverflow.com/a/63208680
 - "Complex" validation rules, such as requiring any of Name, Email, and Phone Number for adding a customer, are only implemented on the server.
 Client-side logic could be added to improve the UX.
-- MediatR requires injecting an `IMediator` interface for invoking the RequestHandlers, which hides away more information than might be desirable.
-For example, controllers simply depend on `IMediator`, rather than a specific list of `IRequestHandlers<TRequest, TResponse>`.
-This makes it less clear what the exact dependencies of a controller are.
-Although it is possible to take dependencies on particular RequestHandler interfaces directly (Eg `IRequestHandler<GetStates, IEnumerable<State>>`), this doesn't support PipelineBehaviors (such as the cross-cutting AuditingBehavior) and doesn't seem to be the intended way to use the library.
+- Azure deployment is completely manual.
+Introduce Azure DevOps build + release pipeline, with ARM templates.
+- Azure Active Directory for a more secure App Service to SQL connection (remove SQL Auth.)
+- Error pages (non-500).
 - No client-side package manager or build process for Bootstrap and other front-end assets.
 If the front-end UI were to be enhanced further, this would likely be beneficial.
 Not really warranted for the current basic UI.
+- MediatR is used by injecting an `IMediator` interface, which hides away information about which `IRequestHandlers` the class actually depends on.
+Although it is possible to take dependencies on particular RequestHandler interfaces directly (Eg `IRequestHandler<GetStates, IEnumerable<State>>`), this doesn't support PipelineBehaviors (such as the cross-cutting AuditingBehavior) and doesn't seem to be the intended way to use the library.
-- There exists duplication of the Customer definition across layers, and AutoMapper profiles are somewhat tedious and error-prone.
-This might be improved with some centralized metadata / code-gen, or further use of AutoMapper convention techniques.
-However, the value of
+- There exists duplication of the Customer data definition across layers.
+This might be improved with some centralized metadata / code-gen.  However, duplication is not necessarily a bad thing in case these definitions need to diverge in the future (performance optimizations, etc.)
-- The MVC ViewModels have properties representing the Command and Query objects, rather than exposing a clean interface with only the necessary input/output values.
-This rather significantly reduces complexity (MiniCrm.Application public contract is "passed through" to/from the UI, rather than adding another set of classes and mapping back and forth.
+- The MVC ViewModels have properties representing the Command and Query objects, rather than exposing a clean interface with only the necessary input/output values on the model directly.
+(MiniCrm.Application public contract is "passed through" to/from the UI, rather than adding another set of classes and mapping back and forth.)
+This significantly reduces complexity that would otherwise be needed - more duplication and mapping logic.
 However, this does result in some oddities such as the AddCustomerModelValidator simply delegating immediately to AddCustomerValidator.
 This is required because FluentValidation's ASP.NET integration looks for a validator matching the model type.
-Further, the MiniCrm.Application validators are _not_ being run as part of the actual processing pipeline (since this would duplicate what's done at the ASP.NET layer).
+Further, the MiniCrm.Application validators are _not_ being run as part of the actual MediatR processing pipeline (since this would duplicate what's done at the ASP.NET layer).
 This would need to be re-examined if MiniCrm.Application was actually to be used by other/additional presentation layers or use cases.
-- Azure deployment is completely manual.
-Introduce Azure DevOps build + release pipeline, with ARM templates.